 Both EUR-11 and CPS simulations can reproduce the moisture transport hitting the Cévennes with slightly better agreement of CPS with ERA5 in terms of mean amount of moisture on the Cévennes box.
 Even though the moisture source is well presented in all simulations, with a slight enhancement in CPS simulations, only three CPS simulations are able to reproduce realistic sub-daily extreme precipitation over the Cévennes.
-It can be deduced that convection-permitting features, higher resolution, better representation of complex orography and a better supply of moisture source can all play a role in the added values of convection-permitting simulations.
+It can be deduced that cloud-solving feature, higher resolution, better representation of complex orography and a better supply of moisture source can all play a role in the added values of convection - permitting simulations.

-One of the remaining inherent problems in evaluating long simulations at hourly time scale is the uncertainty in observations (as mentioned in Ban et al., 2014, 2021).
+One of the remaining inherent problems in evaluating long simulations at hourly time scale is the uncertainty in observations (as mentioned in Ban et al. (2014).
 The 3-hourly observational dataset used in this research started at different times among stations.
 In addition, the coverage of stations, especially inside the Cévennes box, is limited only to the south-eastern part of the area.
 A large part in the north of Cévennes range where a lot of heavy rainfall value happened is missing (as shown by COMEPHORE data).
 The COMEPHORE data, which is the combination of radar measurement and in situ observations, provides a better representation of the spatial distribution of heavy rainfall.
-Even though this data also contains a lot of uncertainty which comes from poor observations and radar information over the complex topography, its quality over the Cévennes is sufficient (as discussed in Fumière et al., 2019).
+Even though this data also contains a lot of uncertainty which comes from poor observations and radar information over the complex topography, its quality over the Cévennes is sufficient (as discussed in Fumière et al. (2019)).
 However, the length of this dataset is quite short and its observation period is different from the simulations in this research.

-We conclude that a convection-permitting approach with the WRF regional climate model appears to provide a fairly realistic representation of extreme daily and 3-hourly rainfall simulations.
+We conclude that a convection-permitting approach appears to provide a fairly realistic representation of extreme daily and 3-hourly rainfall simulations.
 Their similarity with observations allows for a use for climate change studies and their impacts.
 They should provide more reliable simulations than GCMs or even the high-resolution EURO-CORDEX simulations.
-However, we suggest using a multi-model approach to have a better consideration in the sensitivity of this variable on different model dynamics or micro-physic schemes (Ban et al., 2021; Pichelli et al., 2021).
+However, we suggest to use multi-model approach have a better consideration in the sensitivity of this variable on different model dynamics or micro-physic schemes.